jbetz-jhu/CovariateAdjustmentTutorial/Estimands_of_Interest.md

 ## Survival/Time-To-Event Outcomes

+When the outcome is the time from randomization until an event of interest occurs, let $U$ denote the time at which the event occurs, and $M$ denote the time at which an individual's outcome is censored.

 ### Kaplan Meier Survival Function

 When the outcome is a time-to-event, the usual target of inference is the survival function, which is the marginal probability of being event-free through time $t$ if the entire population were assigned to study arm $A = a$: